-4.2.20 Cybersecurity
+4.2.21 Cybersecurity

-We may experience cybersecurity threats to our information technology infrastructure and systems, and unauthorized attempts to gain access to our proprietary or sensitive information, as may our customers, suppliers, subcontractors and joint venture partners.
-Our dependence on information technology infrastructure and systems and our business relationships with aircraft OEMs and defence and security customers may increase the risk of such cybersecurity threats.
-We may experience similar security threats at customer sites that we operate or manage.
+The cyber threat landscape is becoming more complex and prevalent and represents a rapidly evolving risk to our information technology infrastructure and systems and to our proprietary or sensitive information.
+Our dependence on information technology infrastructure and systems and our business relationships with aircraft OEMs and defence and security customers may increase the risk of such threats.
+Our customers, suppliers, subcontractors and joint venture partners may face similar security threats, as well as customer sites that we operate or manage.
 We must rely on our own safeguards as well as the safeguards put in place by our partners to mitigate the threats.
 Our partners have varying levels of cybersecurity expertise and safeguards, and their relationships with government contractors, such as CAE, may increase the likelihood that they are targeted by the same cyber threats we face.

 Our business requires the appropriate and secure utilization of sensitive and confidential information belonging to third parties such as aircraft OEMs and national defence forces.
 Our customers or governmental authorities may question the adequacy of our threat mitigation and detection processes and procedures and this could have a negative impact on existing business or future opportunities.
 Furthermore, given the highly evolving nature of cyber or other security threats or disruptions and their increased frequency, the impact of any future incident cannot be easily predicted or mitigated, and the costs related to such threats or disruptions may not be fully insured or indemnified by other means.
-We have implemented security controls, policy enforcement mechanisms, management oversight and monitoring systems in order to prevent, detect and address potential threats.
+To address the challenges of the evolving cyber threat landscape, we continuously review our security measures.
+We have implemented and enhanced security controls, policy enforcement mechanisms, management oversight and monitoring systems in order to prevent, detect and address potential threats, though we may find it necessary to make further investments to protect our data and infrastructure.
 The Audit Committee of our Board of Directors is responsible for the oversight of our cybersecurity risk mitigation strategy.
 Any prior cyber-attacks directed at us have not had a material impact on our financial results and we believe our threat detection and mitigation processes and procedures are adequate.